-KAITLIN O'CONNOR CHANTILLY, VA.
-SOPHOMORE #2 - BACK
+KAITLIN O'CONNOR Chantilly, Va.
+Sophomore #2 - Back

 One of two freshmen to start every match for the Tribe ...
 Named a second-team freshman All-American by Soccer Buzz ...
 Named to the Mid-Atlantic All-Rookie team and third-team all-region by the same organization ...
 First-team All-CAA and all-state ...
 Voted to the CAA All-Rookie team ...
-Named to the All-Tribe okie team by the Flat Hat ...
-Totaled eight points on three goals and two assists Scored the game-winner unassisted against UNC Wilmington ...
-Effort garnered rookie team by the Flat Hat ...
+Named to the All-Tribe rookie team by the Flat Hat ...
+Totaled eight points on three goals and two assists ...
+Scored the game-winner unasisted against UNC Wilmington ...
+Effort garnered have CAA or Beslie of the Wiedk honese...
+Also samed unpointed to ergeme rookie team by the Flat Hat...
 Totaled eight points on three goals and two assists ...
 Scored the game-winner unassisted against UNC Wilmington ...
 Effort garnered her CAA co-Rookie of the Week honors ...
 Also scored unassisted to open the game against Old Dominion and in the NCAA tournament first round against Georgetown ...
 First assist came on a long corner kick to Emily Kittleson to close the scoring against Towson ...
 Also assisted on the final goal against Old Dominion, feeding the ball from Danielle Axenfeld to Kellie Jenkins.